chafey/dicomweb-update-spec/README.md

     - A: Use Move Study to move all studies from patient A to patient B.  See the unit test ["should move patient 2s images from patient 1s study (split use case).
 Assumes patient 2 already has a study in the db"](test/move-series.test.js)

 - Q: Is there a way to update attributes at different levels with a single atomic operation?
-    - A: Yes, use the PATCH to /studies/[id]/metadata
+    - A: Yes, see the [Metadata Update/PATCH APIs](docs/metadata-update.md)

 - Q: Why did you break out patient attributes separate from study attributes?
     - A: One of the most common update operation is to synchronize patient level attributes with an external system (EHR/RIS).
 The patients endpoint allows this change to be atomically for all studies associated with a single patient

+## TODO

+- Include the IssuerOfPatientId as part of the patient resource key somehow?